bsojapan/bsojapan.github.io/static/01_univers/starwars.md

 The colossal battleship that graced the opening scene.
 The flagship of the 501st Legion, directly under Supreme Commander Darth Vader, it measured 1600 meters in length.
 The Devastator was one of the last and most advanced Imperial I-class battleships, boasting cutting-edge improvements to its special weapons systems, giving it performance equal to, or even exceeding, that of other battleships of the time (Imperial II-class).
 Equipped with 60 turbolaser cannons and tractor beam generators, it carried tens of thousands of assault stormtroopers and numerous TIE fighters.
 It demonstrated incredible power in planetary conquest and maintaining order.

-The Devastator arrived at the end of the Battle of Scarif, attempting to neutralize the Rebel flagship, the Profantiti, and prevent the leak of design data.
+The Devastator arrived at the end of the Battle of Scarif, attempting to neutralize the Rebel flagship, the Profundity, and prevent the leak of design data.
 However, by a narrow margin, Princess Leia's Tantive IV, along with the Profundity's recently received blueprints, escaped via hyperspace.
 Lord Vader quickly returned to his ship, and the Devastator pursued.

 In the opening scene of the first Star Wars film, it completely swallowed and captured the Tantive IV beneath its hull.